 The Logitech G703 LIGHTSPEED Wireless Gaming Mouse with HERO Sensor and the Razer Mamba Wireless are very similar.
 The Logitech is lighter and has weight optimization, and its click latency is lower.
 On the other hand, the Razer has more buttons and is more portable since it has a compartment to store the wireless USB receiver.

-The Logitech G703 LIGHTSPEED Wireless Gaming Mouse with Hero Sensor and the Logitech G502 HERO perform similarly as they have the same sensor, but are quite different in terms of design.
-The G502 is slightly bigger and has a more aggressive gamer-centric look, with twice the amounts of buttons.
+The Logitech G703 LIGHTSPEED Wireless Gaming Mouse with Hero Sensor and the Logitech G502 HERO perform similarly as they have the same sensor but are different in design.
+The G502 is slightly bigger and has a more aggressive gamer-centric look, with twice the buttons.
 The G703 is a bit smaller and lighter and features a rather sleek and simple design.
-It’s also more versatile, as it can be used wirelessly with its USB receiver.
+It’s also more versatile, as you can use it wirelessly with its USB receiver.

 The Logitech G703 LIGHTSPEED Wireless Gaming Mouse with HERO Sensor is a better gaming mouse than the Razer Basilisk X Hyperspeed.
 The Logitech is a bit smaller and lighter, and it's well-suited for a palm grip.
 It has a wider CPI range, less CPI variation, and a lower lift-off distance.
 It's also possible to use it wired or wirelessly, while the Razer is a wireless-only mouse.
 That said, the Razer supports Bluetooth and uses AA batteries instead of being rechargeable, which some people may prefer.
 It also has a thumb rest and its shape fits more hand sizes and grip types.